When PCOS Starts Feeling More Manageable

 The word matters less than the lived result.

 If someone wants to call that symptom relief, fine.
-If she calls it remission, fine.
-If she calls it reversal because that is the closest word she has for finally getting some peace back, I understand that too.
-What matters is not turning the word into a product promise.
+If she calls it a steadier season, fine.
+If she simply says she finally got some peace back, I understand that too.
+What matters is not turning a personal improvement story into a product promise.

 Useful stories should leave people with clearer expectations, not bigger fantasies.